tr0ublee/ComicDownloader/README.md

   1-os
   2-sqlite3
   3-getpass
-Required program to compile photos to cbr can be downloaded as : sudo apt-get install rar
+.
+The required program to compile photos to cbr can be downloaded as : sudo apt-get install rar